Top Rated Dallas Motorcycle Accident Lawyers

 Exemplary damages, better known as punitive damages, are difficult to obtain but are meant to punish at-fault parties.
 They require a finding of gross negligence or recklessness.

-In a Dallas motorcycle accident injury claim when might punitive damages be recoverable?
+When might punitive damages be recoverable?

 Some situations where punitive damages could be argued and/or awarded include: